Itsey/itsey.github.io/docs/molly-index.md

 Total Violations 1
 ```

+### Using Mollycoddle in Nuke.

+Nuke is a build tool for .net - to use Mollycoddle in nuke see [this guide.](molly-nuke.md)

 ### MollyCoddle Rules

 You can create your own rules but the default set are referenced here [MollyCoddle Rules](molly-rules.md)